rezarahimian/docs/multiple_withdrawal.rst

 Proposal 2
 **********
 Proposal 1 mitigates the attack in all situations, however it adjusts allowance based on transferred tokens.
-For example, if Alice allowed Bob for transferring 100 tokens and she deccides to increase it to 120 tokens, the allowance will not set directly to 120 and the code adjusts it:
+For example, if Alice allowed Bob for transferring 100 tokens and she deccides to increase it to 120 tokens, the allowance will not directly set to 120 and the code adjusts it as below:

 #.
 If Bob already transferred 100 tokens, the new allowance will be 20 (100+20 = 120).
 #.
 If Bob already transferred 70 tokens, the new allowance will be 50 (70+50 = 120).